Facial Cleansing Brush: Perfect Your Skincare Routine Steps

 Yes, the two appendages given to you by the Creator are your built-in cleansing tools.
 We're okay with using them to wash our faces, hair, and each other, but using the hands to wash the body is different for some.
 Why is that?

 Our hands are just as capable of cleansing our entire bodies as anything else.
 We shouldn't be uncomfortable with using our hands to do something so natural.
 Your body belongs to you and there's no shame in using soap and your hands alone to remove dirt and toxins.
+While a facial cleansing brush can enhance your face cleansing steps, your hands are perfectly fine for the rest of your body.
 Your hands don't offer any exfoliation and you may need to use more soap than if you were using a washcloth or loofah.

 Washcloths are still...okay

 Washcloths are pretty commonplace because they're traditional and easy to find.
 Terry cloth is a light exfoliant and acts as a lathering agent to spread soap over the body.
-Our sisal washcloths have a rough and smooth side for added exfoliation.
+Our sisal washcloths have a rough and smooth side for added exfoliation, making them a great part of any basic skincare routine.

 You shouldn't use washcloths more than once without washing them or switching to a new one.
 Washcloths can harbor bacteria between uses, which is a sanitary concern.
 If you're most comfortable using washcloths, keep a large collection.